earlejam/effective-java-notes/README.md

 - Always declare checked exceptions individually, and document precisely the conditions under which each one is thrown
 - Familiarizing programmers with all of the errors they can make helps them avoid making these errors
 - The unchecked exceptions of an interface form part of the interface's _general contract_ and enables common behavior among multiple implementations
-- Use the Javadoc @throws tag to document each exception that a method can throw, but do NOT use the 'throws' keyword on unchecked exceptions; this helps programmers separate the two
+- Use the Javadoc `@throws` tag to document each exception that a method can throw, but do NOT use the `throws` keyword on unchecked exceptions; this helps programmers separate the two
-- If an exception is thrown by many methods in a class for the same reason, you can document the exception in the class's documentation comment (e.g. NullPointerException)
+- If an exception is thrown by many methods in a class for the same reason, you can document the exception in the class's documentation comment (e.g. `NullPointerException`)

 #### 75. Include failure-capture information in detail messages